 Most of the case managers who attended are using the information and tools with their clients, and they’ve told us that the training and tools have made them more confident talking about these financial topics.
 As a result, their clients are feeling empowered to take on challenges like paying down debt and building a spending plan to have more control of their financial lives.

 Beginning today, you can download Your Money, Your Goals.
-Along with the English and Spanish toolkits, you’ll find an implementation guide, PowerPoint slides with trainer notes, and a train-the-trainer video .
+Along with the English and Spanish toolkits, you’ll find an implementation guide, PowerPoint slides with trainer notes, and a .
 You can also sign up for news on upcoming training events and updates to the toolkit.

 Several national and local organizations are joining us in training social services staff to use the toolkit.
 Each organization has set a goal of training at least 500 frontline staff.
 Catholic Charities USA and the Community Action Partnership will offer training to staff of their member agencies and affiliates.
 The Los Angeles County’s Department of Consumer Affairs will begin training county and area non-profit case managers this fall.
 The National Association of Community Health Centers Community HealthCorps program is equipping the AmeriCorps members it places in community health centers across the country to use the toolkit.
 Financial educators at the U.S. Department of Agriculture Cooperative Extension located in counties throughout the country will deliver the training for social services agencies in their communities.

 The many staff that will be trained through these nonprofits and government entities will, in turn, share new information and tools with thousands of low-income consumers.
 We hope this make a difference in their financial lives.